Ready for an adventure? Call +44 (0)2381 449447 or email info@different-travel.com Your Account

 Padron – Santiago de Compostela

 This morning we’ll pass through many small hamlets before arriving at the Baroque sanctuary of A Esclavitude.
-To the left, on a hilltop stand the mysterious ruins of the hillfort Castro Lupario.
+To the left, on a hilltop, stand the mysterious ruins of the hillfort Castro Lupario.
 Continuing for a few more kilometres, we reach the oldest wayside crossing in Galicia, and approaching Agro dos Monteiros, from here you should be able to see the spires of the Cathedral in the city of Santiago.
 As we approach Santiago, we pass the ruins of a castle known as A Rocha Vella.
 Finally, we enter the city of the Apostle and end our Camino in the Plaza del Obradoiro, the main square in front of the Cathedral.
 This symbolic end to the Camino is experienced by millions of people every year; enjoy the chance to soak in its atmosphere and beauty as you celebrate your achievements.

 Length: Approx 24.7km / 15.5 miles